 The seven tools of the DAWN Method® of dementia care

 The first three DAWN tools help people who have dementia develop a sense of security.
 The last four tools enhance a sense of happiness or wellbeing.
 When caregivers use the first three tools, their loved ones and clients begin to develop a sense of security and become more emotionally stable.
 The last four tools can be used to enhance wellbeing in minutes and have lasting results.

 Here in Idaho, where I and my caregivers have used the DAWN Method for over ten years, the change in our clients’ moods and behavior is remarkable.
 Instead of descending further into an inner world marked by fear and frustration, they become increasingly relaxed and remain engaged with the outer world in an intuitive way.
 The following diagram is how we picture the tools of the DAWN Method:

 The first tool, mood management, is central to DAWN, person-centered dementia care.
 It is the beginning—the constant and renewable energy source that supports the other tools.
 Without a positive mood, our efforts in the other six areas would be short-lived.
 Once we, as caregivers, know how to establish and maintain a positive mood, we can begin creating an enduring sense of security in the two areas most vital to someone undergoing cognitive impairment: living with confusion and being cared for by others.
 Then, while we’re seeing our loved ones and clients’ sense of security growing, we enhance their lives with the four components of wellbeing.
 Once all seven of the DAWN tools are in use, the relationship between us—the caregivers—and our loved ones and clients becomes a thing of beauty.

 What we believe

-At the DAWN Method, we believe in preserving dignity and autonomy through aging in place.
+At the DAWN Method, we believe in preserving dignity and autonomy through aging in place for as long as possible.
 We do this by training families and caregivers to meet the emotional needs and rational thought losses caused by dementia.

 Sign up for our newsletter and free video series